Calm Isn't a Mood. It's a Practice

 You sit cross-legged, eyes closed, attempting some zen-like state.
 Instead, your brain starts cataloging everything else.
 Did I respond to that email?
 Is the laundry still in the washer?
 What if I'm breathing wrong?

-Your nervous system doesn't distinguish between "I should be meditating" pressure and "I should be working" pressure.
+How do we distinguish between "I should be meditating" pressure and "I should be working" pressure?
 Pressure is pressure.
 When you're already overstimulated, adding another "should" doesn't create peace.
-It creates performance anxiety around peace.
+It can create performance stress around peace.

 The kicker?
 Most people think this failure means they're "bad at mindfulness."
 We blame ourselves instead of questioning whether our approach itself might be flawed.